lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## Programming languages and DSLs

-I have spent a lot of time turning complicated problems into less complicated ones by building languages to solve them, focusing on everything from [environment variable management][envy] to [type-safe unit testing][test-fixture] to [shell scripts that manage their own dependencies][scripty].
+I have spent a lot of time turning complicated problems into less complicated ones by building languages to solve them, focusing on everything from [environment variable management][envy] to [type-safe unit testing][monad-mock] to [shell scripts that manage their own dependencies][scripty].
+I work on [a programming language called Hackett](#the-hackett-programming-language).

 ## Web applications and APIs